liferay/liferay-docs/discover/portal/articles/user-management/01-users.markdown

 famous Liferay Administrators, *Test Test* or her cousin, *Joe Bloggs*?
 Since you're the administrator of the Lunar Resort portal, you want to set up your own administrator account for the portal.
-Use the steps above to add a user with yuor information, then give your user account the same administrative rights as the default administrator's account, click the *Roles* link in the right navigation pane.
+Use the steps above to add a user with your information, then give your user account the same administrative rights as the default administrator's account, click the *Roles* link in the right navigation pane.
 This page of the form shows the roles to which your account is currently assigned.
 You should have one role: Power User.